thiago4go/dapr-workshop/docs/challenge-3/dotnet.md

 > [!IMPORTANT]
 > If you are using Consul as a naming resolution service, add `--config ../resources/config/config.yaml` before `-- dotnet run` on your Dapr run command.

-Check the Dapr and application logs for all three services.
+Check the Dapr and application logs for all four services.
 You should now see the pubsub component loaded in the Dapr logs:

 ```bash
 INFO[0000] Component loaded: pizzapubsub (pubsub.redis/v1)  app_id=pizza-storefront instance=diagrid.local scope=dapr.runtime.processor type=log ver=1.14.4